Improved Algorithm for Permutation Testing: Improved algorithm for testing -freeness

-The main idea of the algorithm is: If the density is separated among distinct blocks, then the algorithm finds $1$ and $2$ from the right blocks; If the density is concentrated on few blocks, then the algorithm combines $1$ obtained from the left block and $2$ from the right block.
+The algorithm for testing $(1,2)$-freeness is illustrated in Algorithm \ref{alg: testing $(1,2)$-freeness each epoch}.
+The main idea of this algorithm is: If the density is separated among distinct blocks, then the algorithm finds $1$ and $2$ from the right blocks; If the density is concentrated on few blocks, then the algorithm combines $1$ obtained from the left block and $2$ from the right block.

 Now we are ready to show the correctness and query complexity of our algorithm as shown in Theorem~\ref{lem_monotone_two}.
-The missing proofs in this section are deferred to Appendix~\ref{proof_sec_6_1} and \ref{proof_sec_6_2}.
+The missing proofs in this section are deferred to \ref{proof_sec_6_1} and \ref{proof_sec_6_2}.